 The increasing burden of AMR represents a major threat for public health.
 We now have strong evidence that the burden of AMR in humans is partly related to antimicrobial use in food-producing animals.
 Pig production especially, contributes to a large part of total antimicrobial use in animals.
 In order to mitigate the risk arising from antimicrobial use in food-producing animals, a number of international, European and national initiatives have been developed.
-They aim in particular at promoting the responsible use of antimicrobials and the implementation of alternatives to antimicrobial treatments, reducing total antimicrobial use in food-producing animals by setting reduction targets, and implementing systems to monitor antimicrobial use so that the impact of these strategies can be assessed.
+They aim in particular at promoting the responsible use of antimicrobial use in food-producing animals by setting reduction targets, and implementing systems to monitor antimicrobial use so that the impact of these strategies can be assessed.
 However, they face challenges and information gaps, especially related to how to best quantify antimicrobial use, what are the key drivers for antimicrobial use in animals, and what is the feasibility, effectiveness and impact of existing alternatives to antimicrobial treatments.